discdiver/ChinookDb_Pg_Modified/README.md

-# Improved Chinook Database for Postgres
+# Improved Chinook Database for PostgreSQL

 Chinook sample database for Postgres with lower-cased object names and a serial primary key.
 Run the code in Postgres to populate the tables with sample data about digital media.